revvv/gdash/README.md

 * New command line options for bulk export (*the reason for the fork's name...*)
 * Full cave view [#21](https://github.com/revvv/gdash-export-CrLi/issues/21)
+* You can now activate the OpenGL renderer for super smooth scrolling #25
+* Improved snapshot feature for Twitch #23
+* Show all elements in element statistics #31
+* New command line argument `--help-localized`
 * Fixed: Screen wrapped boulder does not kill player instantly [#42](https://github.com/revvv/gdash-export-CrLi/issues/42)
 * Fixed replay feature (fire was not recorded) [#18](https://github.com/revvv/gdash-export-CrLi/issues/18)
 * New feature *"Milling time 0 is infinite"* [#12](https://github.com/revvv/gdash-export-CrLi/issues/12)